 If you are worried about the viability of your company, it is important to keep records on file of the choices and decisions you are making at this time.
 This includes documenting your reasons for continuing to trade.
 This is especially important if your balance sheet is showing you have net liabilities rather than net assets.

 The documentation you should record includes minutes from (virtual) board meetings, conversations with your accountant and conversations with an insolvency practitioner if you do speak with one.

-If you are worried about your company then we are here to help, get in touch.
+If you are worried about your company then we are here to help.